deekshakukreti/AdventureWorkDataWarehousing/README.md

 #### Table 1 :  dbo.DimCurrency

 The AdventureWork2019 database table [Sales].[Currency] has data to be populated in dbo.DimCurrency.
 Inorder to try different datasources, the [Sales].[Currency]  data is populated in CSV file and uploaded in OLEDB destination table dbo.DimCurrency of AdventureWorksDW.
-The reference package name is DimCUrrency.
+The reference package name is DimCurrency.

+#### Table 2 :  dbo.DimSalesTerritory

+The table used to populate dbo.DimSalesTerritory is [Sales].[SalesTerritory] from AdventureWork2019 database.
+The package DimSalesTerritory uses some SSIS components to perform ETL process for this table.